NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 plt.ylabel("diffraction angle (degrees)")
 plt.xticks([t for t in np.arange(0.4,0.7,0.1)])
 plt.yticks([t for t in range(0,35,5)])
-cbar = plt.colorbar()
+plt.title("transmittance of diffraction orders") cbar = plt.colorbar()
 cbar.set_ticks([t for t in np.arange(0,0.6,0.1)])
 cbar.set_ticklabels(["{:.1f}".format(t) for t in np.arange(0,0.6,0.1)])
 plt.show()
 ```

 Each diffraction order corresponds to a single angle.
 In the figure below, this angle is represented by the *lower* boundary of each labeled region.
 For example, the m=0 order has a diffraction angle of 0 degrees at all wavelengths.
 The representation of the diffraction orders as finite angular regions is an artifact of matplotlib's [pcolormesh](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.pcolormesh.html) routine.
-Note that only the non-negative diffraction orders are shown as these are equivalent to the negative orders due to the symmetry of the source and the structure.
+Note that only the positive diffraction orders are shown as these are equivalent to the negative orders due to the symmetry of the source and the structure.

 The transmittance of each diffraction order should ideally be a constant.
 The slight wavelength dependence shown in the figure is a numerical artifact which can be mitigated by (1) increasing the resolution or (2) time-stepping for a longer duration to ensure that the fields have sufficiently decayed away.

 The diffraction orders/modes are a finite set of propagating planewaves.
 The wavevector k<sub>x</sub> of these modes can be computed analytically: for a frequency of ω (in c=1 units), these propagating modes are the *real* solutions of sqrt(ω²n² - (k<sub>y</sub>+2πm/Λ)²) where m is the diffraction order (an integer) and Λ is the periodicity of the grating.
 In this example, n=1, k<sub>y</sub>=0, and Λ=10 μm.
-Thus, as an example, at a wavelength of 0.5 μm there are 20 diffraction orders.
+Thus, as an example, at a wavelength of 0.5 μm there are 20 diffraction orders (though we only computed the first ten).
 The wavevector k<sub>x</sub> is used to compute the angle of the diffraction order as cos<sup>-1</sup>(k<sub>x</sub>/ω).
-Evanescent modes, those with an *imaginary* k<sub>x</sub>, exist but carry no power.
+Evanescent modes, those with an *imaginary* k<sub>x</sub>, exist for |m|>20 but these modes carry no power.
 Note that currently Meep does not compute the number of propagating modes for you.
 If the mode number passed to `get_eigenmode_coefficients` is larger than the number of propagating modes at a given frequency/wavelength, MPB's Newton solver will fail to converge and will return zero for the mode coefficient.
 It is therefore a good idea to know beforehand the number of propagating modes.

 <center>
 ![](../images/grating_diffraction_spectra.png)